Rise Up Rooted

 What This Is

-Rise Up Rooted is a series of four land-based workshops for people ready to live into a more meaningful adulthood
+Rise Up Rooted is an initiatory retreat for people ready to live into a more meaningful adulthood

 We all have ancestors who came of age through community ritual.
 These rituals marked important transitions in one’s life and included rites of passage that allowed a child to become an adult.